-Question: I’m confused.
+I’m confused about the ADHD and learning disabilities.
 I’ve heard some people say ADHD is a learning disability and some people say it isn’t.
 Which is it?

 The important thing to keep in mind is that schools have many ways to help struggling students learn more effectively.
-This is true for kids who have ADHD, learning differences or both.
-Learning more about
+This is true for kids who have ADHD, learning differences, or both.